dougeby/IntuneDocs/intune/vpn-settings-ios.md

 - **Connection type**: Select the VPN connection type from the following list of vendors:
   - **Check Point Capsule VPN**
-  - **Cisco AnyConnect**
+  - **Cisco AnyConnect**: Applicable to [Cisco AnyConnect](https://itunes.apple.com/app/cisco-anyconnect/id1135064690) app version 4.0.7x and later.
-  - **Cisco Legacy AnyConnect**
+  - **Cisco Legacy AnyConnect**: Applicable to [Cisco Legacy AnyConnect](https://itunes.apple.com/app/cisco-legacy-anyconnect/id392790924) app version 4.0.5x and earlier.
   - **SonicWall Mobile Connect**
   - **F5 Edge Client**
   - **Palo Alto Networks GlobalProtect**
   - **Pulse Secure**
   - **Cisco (IPSec)**
   - **Citrix**
-  - **Zscaler**
+  - **Zscaler**: Requires you to integrate Zscaler Private Access (ZPA) with your Azure Active Directory account.
+For detailed steps, see the [Zscaler documentation](https://help.zscaler.com/zpa/configuration-example-microsoft-azure-ad#Azure_UserSSO).
   - **Custom VPN**

-    > [!NOTE]
-    > - **Cisco Legacy AnyConnect VPN** profiles are for the [Cisco Legacy AnyConnect](https://itunes.apple.com/app/cisco-legacy-anyconnect/id392790924) app version 4.0.5x, and older versions
-    > - **Cisco AnyConnect VPN** profiles are for the [Cisco AnyConnect](https://itunes.apple.com/app/cisco-anyconnect/id1135064690) app version 4.0.7x, and newer versions

 * **Excluded URLs**: When connected to the Zscaler VPN, the listed URLs are accessible outside the Zscaler cloud.
-If you enable strict enforcement, include your company's Azure AD domain name.
-This ensures that users can continue to sign in and receive MDM policies.
+If you enable strict enforcement,make sure to include your company's Azure AD domain name in the list.
+This step ensures that users can continue to sign in and receive MDM policies.

 - **Split tunneling**: **Enable** or **Disable** to let devices decide which connection to use, depending on the traffic.
 For example, a user in a hotel uses the VPN connection to access work files, but uses the hotel's standard network for regular web browsing.